JacksonHagood/CPP_Basics/00_Setup/setup.md

 ## Transitioning from Python to C++

-> Note: Much of this section assumes a background in Python.
+> Note: much of this section assumes a background in Python.
 Even if without a Python background, much of this information might be helpful.

 To better transition from Python to C++, it is important to understand the major differences between the languages.
 Python is an interpreted language, meaning a program called an interpreter converts each line of code to machine code one at a time during execution (runtime).
 C++, on the other hand, is a compiled language.
 A program called a compiler (g++) converts an entire C++ program to machine code (compile time) before runtime.
 What this means in practice is that C++ is lower-level (closer to machine code) and typically faster (often at the expense of memory).
 There are many differences in syntax between the languages as well.